zkeller89/ml_zoomcamp_cohort_2022/capstone_project/README.md

 ## Exporting notebook to script
 Relevant file: `train.py`

 The file `train.py` conatins all info needed to train the model and save the result to a `tflite` file.
-To do so, install the needed depdencies and run `pythin train.py`
+To do so, install the needed depdencies and run `python train.py`

 ## Reproducibility